 3.3 Kiwi Juice Concentrate

 After washing and peeling kiwi fruits, kiwi juice is extracted which is then concentrated by means of vacuum evaporation.
-Kiwi juice concentrate is used in beverages, cakes, pies, pastries, sauces, yoghurt, ice cream, candy, jams and jellies, etc.
+Kiwi juice concentrate is used in beverages, cakes, pies, pastries, sauces, yogurt, ice cream, candy, jams, and jellies, etc.